AxonFlow for Energy & Utilities

 Reference architecture

 The diagram below shows AxonFlow deployed inside an energy company's network perimeter.
-The critical architectural point: AxonFlow runs self-hosted within the OT/IT network boundary.
-No governance data, policy evaluations, or audit records leave the network.
-LLM providers can be self-hosted models inside the same perimeter for fully air-gapped operation, or external providers accessed through a controlled gateway for less sensitive workloads.
+The critical architectural point: AxonFlow can run self-hosted within the OT/IT network boundary so governed traffic, policy evaluations, and audit records stay inside the environment you control.
+LLM providers can be self-hosted models inside the same perimeter for air-gapped operation, or external providers accessed through a controlled gateway for less sensitive workloads.

 Decision Mode for energy infrastructure teams